Best 2 / 4 / 6 / 8 Channel Audio Interface & up to 16 Channel

 The headphone amplification was also improved.
 It can drive higher-impedance headphones with lower noise and distortion.
 Gain-hungry headphones like the Sennheiser HD600 can be more easily driven without needing an external headphone amplifier.

 Long-term scalability is a notable advantage of the Babyface Pro FS.
-With a great clock sync and S/PDIF and ADAT I/O, it easily doubles up as a compact interface on the go or as a centerpiece to an expanded 12 in / 12 out I/O ecosystem.
+With a great word clock sync and S/PDIF and ADAT I/O, it easily doubles up as a compact interface on the go or as a centerpiece to an expanded 12 in / 12 out I/O ecosystem.

 These are all great features to have in a portable audio interface.